sS0k0/grades-portal/README.md

 ## User stories

-- As a user, I want to be able to login with a professor id and password and load my data
+- As a user, I want to be able to login with a professor id and password
-- As a user, I want to be able to login with a student id and password and load my data
+- As a user, I want to be able to login with a student id and password
 - As a user, I want to be able to create an account with either a professor or student id and password
 - As a user, I want to be able to quit out of the application and have my changes saved if selected